 Editor's note: This story appeared originally on NavyTimes.com on Aug.
 18, 2015.

 Adm.
-Jon Greenert said he and the head of Naval Special Warfare Command, Rear Adm.
-Brian Losey, believe that if women can pass the legendary six-month Basic Underwater Demolition/SEAL training, they should be allowed to serve.
+Jon Greenert said told This Week in Defense News in an interview that will air Sunday that both he and the head of Naval Special Warfare Command, Rear Adm.
+Brian Losey, believe think that if women can pass the legendary six-month Basic Underwater Demolition/SEAL training, they should be allowed to serve.

 "Why shouldn't anybody who can meet these [standards] be accepted?
 And the answer is, there is no reason," Greenert said Tuesday in an exclusive interview with Navy Times and its sister publication Defense News.
 "So we're on a track to say, 'Hey look, anybody who can meet the gender non-specific standards, then you can become a SEAL.'"